sonnyit/java-interview/JavaCore/JavaBasic.md

   Transient signifies that the field is not part of the object state (e.g. it's some derieved value or some cache).
 Transient fields are not present in serialized representation of the object.

   If field is declared with volatile keyword then any thread that reads the field will see the most recently written value [Effective Java Item 66]

-47. ##### What is the difference between overloading and overriding? [&#10548;](#java-basics)
-  ***overloading*** -- adding a method with the same name but different signature
-  * Method overloading in Java occurs when two or more methods in the same class have the exact same name but different parameters.
-  * Overloading happens at compile time

-  ***overriding*** -- changing the method implementation in the subclass
-  * An overridden method would have the exact same method name, return type, number of parameters and types of parameters as the method in parent class.
-  * The only difference would be the defination of the method.

-48. ##### What is meant by Inheritance and what are its advantages? [&#10548;](#java-basics) Inheritance is one of principles of OOP.
-It allows to create class hierarchies.

-  Classes can inherit methods and properties from the base classes thus increasing code reuse.

-49. ##### What is the difference between this() and super()? [&#10548;](#java-basics)
-  * this() calls the constructor of current class.
-  * super() calls the superclass constructor
-  * super() has to be the first statement of subclass constructor;
-  * this and super are references to the current object and to current object treated as superclass.
-  * this.new Something() has to be used to create inner classes

-50. ##### What modifiers may be used with top-level class? [&#10548;](#java-basics) only public or default (package-private)

 51. ##### What is a package? [&#10548;](#java-basics)
   In Java package is a mechanism to oragnize classes into modules.